8 Ways To Wear Goddess Locs To Your Next Music Festival

 Faux locs are the unsung hero of protective hairstyles.
 Typically it takes months to loc hair and years until the locs reach shoulder length.
 But with a few hours and packs of Marley hair, you can get the same effect.
 And like many other protective styles, you won't have to worry about styling for a month — at least.

-Before you go on vacation or hit up the grounds at Coachella, we rounded up some of our favourite takes on goddess locs to inspire your spring protective style.
+Before you go on vacation or hit up the grounds at Coachella, we rounded up some of our favorite takes on goddess locs to inspire your spring protective style.